ecelg/IRIS-SQLCloud-connect-by-pyodbc-with-UI/README.md

 <br>

 #### In this mini project, it contained two parts <br>
-In this mini project, it contained two parts <br>

 - Deploy a table on the IRIS SQLCloud
   - Run a Create table query
   - Upload a .csv file